Orpowell/BRCA1-Protein-Analysis/README.md

 ![brca1](https://user-images.githubusercontent.com/66531998/94670256-3a716b80-030a-11eb-9b10-31c201233052.png)
 Figure 2.
 The structure of the Human BRCA1 protein.
 Conserved Residues are coloured red; or pink if they're part of the zinc finger RING binding domain.
 All unconserved residues are coloured green.
 Residues were labelled using data collected from Figure 1.

-## Conclusion

-Figures 1. and 2. clearly demonstrate that large portions of the BRCA1 protein are highly conserved.
-This is likely due to its role in tumour suppression and DNA repair.
+Figures 1. and 2. both clearly demonstrate that large portions of the BRCA1 protein are highly conserved across species.
+This likely due to the critical role the BRCA1 protein plays in DNA repair and tumuor suppression.

 ## Tools Used